 Hearing devices may also be measured for immunity to this type of interference.
 Your hearing device manufacturer or hearing health professional can help you find results for your hearing device.
 The more immune your hearing aid is, the less likely you are to experience interference from mobile phones and other sources of RF/EMI such as computer monitors and fluorescent lighting.

 T-Ratings and compatibility with hearing aids with telecoils

 A telecoil is a small device built into some hearing aids for use with the telephone as well as assistive listening devices.
 Not all hearing aids have telecoils.

 Phones with a T-Rating of T3 or T4 meet FCC requirements and are more likely to work well for people who use hearing aids with telecoils.
 T4 is the better/higher of the two ratings.

 Because individual experiences may vary significantly, Boost recommends customers try several hearing-aid compatible phones at Boost-owned and operated stores to determine which phones will work best.

 Additional information regarding hearing aid compatibility

-Global Accessibility Reporting Initiative: Visit GARI for in-depth Accessibility information on each device Sprint sells.
+Global Accessibility Reporting Initiative: Visit GARI for in-depth Accessibility information on each device Boost sells.